The reason you’re in a dead bedroom, is You.

 When the first lock down happened, for us, our social life stopped.
 In fact, everything stopped.
 School stopped, meetings stopped, going out for dinner stopped.

 For for the first time in a very long time, we had time at home.
 So we started talking.
-Now, this wasn’t the same for everyone.
+I get that this wasn’t the same for everyone.
 For some, it meant they were forced into being at home more and that wasn’t a positive experience for them.
-But for our relationship, it worked.

 We didn’t talk about sex much to start with, but we did talk about the past, and our past relationships.
-We also talked about how my naked boob picture posting was going on the social media platform.
+We also talked about how my naked boob picture posting was going on the social media platform (that’s a whole other story).

 Those fire side chats were eventually freeing and helpful, and there were tears and frustrations and smiles and all sorts of things throughout it all.
 I don’t know what your experiences of talking to each other will feel like.
 But hopefully, the results will be positive, and can help you start to un pack some of the reasons you are in this dead bedroom situation.